andrew2020wit/json-book-utils/README.md

 Each script can use the param file from 'src/params/'

-Each script take only one file with certain extension (the first one);
+Each script takes only one file with a certain extension (the first one);

-1. epub-to-json - convert an epub file to a json file.
+1. epub-to-json - convert an epub file to a JSON file.
 2. export-to-translation - create a translation file from json-file for the next translation (via Google Translate, for example).
 3. todo: create import translation script